 If money isn't a problem and you're looking for a luxury hotel in Dubrovnik, then go for Boutique Hotel Vila Dubrovnik.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.

 Not a fan of big chain hotels?
 No problem.
-If you want to stay in a boutique hotel in Dubrovnik, then you should book Boutique Hotel Villa Dubrovnik.
+If you want to stay in a boutique hotel in Dubrovnik, then you should book Hotel More.
 The hotel has been rated highly by previous guests for its boutique style.
 It has also been recommended by influential travel journalists.

 If you're looking for a great hostel in Dubrovnik, then you should check out Hostel Angelina Old Town.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Dubrovnik.